Deatrax/cpp-project-maker-and-compiler/README.md

 # cpp-project-maker-and-compiler
-hey guys if you just wanna use vs code for making project files but don't want to make the files manually, for that I have made these two programs,
+hey guys if you just wanna use vs code for making project files but don't want to make the files manually, for that I have made these two programs.
+I have also added comments for your help in the code.

 projector makes the main.cpp class.cpp and class.h files
 just call it from the terminal and the program I will ask for the class file name and it will then add the files in the directory where it was called from.